os-climate/os_c_data_commons/docs/setup-initial-environment.md

 ## 4. Set your credentials environment variables

 From the File menu, create a new text file called `credentials.env`.
-You can copy this file from [this link](https://github.com/os-climate/os_c_data_commons/blob/main/docs/credentials.env) This example file includes links the JWT token retrieval client for Trino access.
+You can copy this file from [this link](https://github.com/os-climate/os_c_data_commons/blob/main/docs/credentials.env).
+This example file includes links the JWT token retrieval client for Trino access.
-Access credentials for the OSC physical landing S3 bucket are provided on request.

 To secure and restrict the access to data based on user profiles, we have defined role-based accessc controls to specific schemas in Trino based on your team assignments.
 Therefore, authentication with the Trino service has been federated with GitHub SSO and on a weekly basis you will need to retrieve a JWT token from this [Token Retrieval Client][3].
 Get the token and cut / paste the token string as your TRINO_PASSWD in the credentials file.